aaronsuh1201/Silicon-diode/README.md

 ## Result

 **Panel 1 — Ideal diode at 300 K.**
-Current is modeled over 0 to 0.8 V at room temperature.
-The curve rises exponentially with no threshold term anywhere in the equation.
-On a linear current axis, current appears negligible until roughly 0.5-0.6 V and then climbs steeply, which is the origin of the usual "0.6 V turn-on voltage" rule of thumb.
-This is a consequence of plotting an exponential on linear axes, not a physical switching point.
+Current is modeled from 0 to 0.8 V at room temperature.
+The curve rises exponentially, with no threshold term anywhere in the equation.
+On a linear current axis current appears negligible until roughly 0.5–0.6 V and then climbs steeply, which is where the familiar "0.6 V turn-on voltage" rule of thumb comes from.
+This is an artifact of plotting an exponential on linear axes, not a physical switching point.

 **Panel 2 — Temperature dependence.**
-The same characteristic is plotted at 275 K, 300 K, 325 K, and 350 K.
+The same characteristic is plotted at 275, 300, 325, and 350 K. The
-The curves shift toward lower voltage as temperature rises: a warmer diode reaches any given current at a smaller applied voltage.
+curves shift toward lower voltage as temperature rises — 350 K is leftmost, 275 K rightmost.
+A warmer diode reaches any given current at a smaller applied voltage.
+At a fixed 10 mA the model requires 0.645 V at 275 K but only 0.494 V at 350 K.

-Evaluated separately by holding forward current fixed at 10 mA and sweeping temperature across this range, the forward voltage falls approximately linearly at
+Fitting forward voltage against temperature at that fixed 10 mA gives

-    dV_f/dT = -2.02 mV/K
+    dV_f/dT = −2.02 mV/K

-consistent with the accepted value for silicon diodes of roughly -2 mV/K. (This coefficient is computed from the model, not read off the panel above, which shows the shift only qualitatively.)
+consistent with the accepted value for silicon of roughly −2 mV/K.
+(The coefficient is fitted numerically; the panel shows the shift qualitatively.)

-The negative sign is the result of two competing temperature effects.
-The thermal voltage V_T = kT/q increases with temperature, which on its own would require a *higher* forward voltage to maintain fixed current.
-The saturation current I_S increases far more steeply, since I_S is proportional to n_i^2 and n_i^2 is proportional to T^3 * exp(-E_g/kT).
-The I_S term dominates, so forward voltage must decrease to hold current constant.
-Because E_g/q is the largest term in the analytical expression for dV_f/dT, this temperature coefficient is effectively an indirect measurement of the silicon band gap.
+The negative sign comes from two competing temperature effects.
+The thermal voltage V_T = kT/q rises with temperature, which alone would require a *higher* forward voltage to hold current constant.
+But the saturation current I_S rises far more steeply, since I_S ∝ n_i² and n_i² ∝ T³·exp(−E_g/kT).
+The I_S term dominates, so forward voltage must fall.
+Because E_g/q is the largest term in the analytical expression for dV_f/dT, this coefficient is effectively an indirect measurement of the silicon band gap.

 **Panel 3 — Effect of series resistance.**
-Current is plotted on a logarithmic axis for series resistance values of 0.0, 0.1, and 0.5 ohms.
-On log axes the ideal (Rs = 0) diode is a straight line, which is the clearest visual confirmation of the exponential form.
+Current is plotted on a logarithmic axis for series resistance values of 0.0, 0.1, and 0.5 Ω. On log axes the ideal (Rs = 0) case is a straight line, the clearest visual confirmation of the exponential form.

-All three curves coincide at low current, where the I*Rs voltage drop is negligible compared with the junction voltage.
-Above roughly 10 mA the finite-resistance curves bend away from the ideal line and flatten, because an increasing share of the applied voltage is dropped across the series resistance rather than across the junction.
-Larger Rs produces earlier and more pronounced bending.
-In this regime the junction is no longer the limiting element and the device behaves ohmically, a departure the ideal Shockley equation does not capture on its own.
+All three curves coincide at low current, where the I·Rs drop is negligible next to the junction voltage.
+Above roughly 10 mA the finite-resistance curves bend away and flatten, because an increasing share of the applied voltage is dropped across the series resistance rather than the junction.
+Larger Rs bends the curve earlier and harder.
+In this regime the junction is no longer the limiting element and the device behaves ohmically — a departure the ideal Shockley equation does not capture on its own.

 ## What this does